-Distribution: In the Cascades, Olympics and Blue Mountains of Washington; British Columbia south to California, east to Alberta, Wyoming, and Utah.
+Distribution: Occurring on both sides of the Cascades crest in the Cascades, Olympics and Blue Mountains of Washington; British Columbia to California, east to Alberta, Wyoming, and Utah.

 Conservation Status: Not of concern